liufeng2317/ADFWI/docs/version-plans/bv1.2-model/README.md

 Do not include `ADFWI/propagator`, `ADFWI/fwi`, `ADFWI/survey`, or examples in
 this stage unless a model-layer change requires a focused validation caller.

+## Stage Status

+This model-stage optimization is closed.
+Continue only for a clearly scoped follow-up with its own validation target.

 ## Stop Rule